gazi786/level-up-works/README.md

 2. Create a DB in MySQL using the LevelUpWorks.sql from /server folder
 3. Update the .env file with the configuration
 4. Open two terminal in VSCode.<br/>
    a.
-In first terminal cd to /server folder and do <code>npm start</code><br/>
+In first terminal cd to /server folder and do <code>npm start</code>.
+Server is running on port in  the .env file.<br/>
    b.
 In the second terminal cd to /client folder and do <code>npm start</code>.
-Application is ruuning on http://localhost:3000
+Application is running on http://localhost:3000